robitar/MobF/README.md

 //cancel the subscription
 sub.Dispose()
 ```

+Tro trigger the effect when the subscrption is registered, using the current
+value selected from the state, then set the `triggerImmediately` parameter to
+true.
+Otherwise, the subscription will only respond to changes which occur after
+the registration has been made.

 Note that effects are only triggered when the observed value changes, not
 necessarily when attempts are made to update it.
 In the example above, setting